ryanallen/words-of-my-perfect-teacher/README.md

 > Like taking for the shadow of a tree a vicious snake,
 > Beguiled, they lose the freedom they at last had found.

-After examining them carefully and making an unmistaken assessment, from the moment you find that a teacher has all the positive qualities mentioned you should never cease to consider them to be the Buddha in person.[^new]--NT specifies that to see one's spiritual teacher as a Buddha one needs to feel: 1. that they are the Buddha in person both in the absolute and relative sense, 2. that all their actions, be they spiritual or worldly, are those of a Buddha, 3. that their kindness towards one exceeds that of the Buddhas, 4. that they embody the greatest of all refuges, and 5. that if, knowing this, one prays to them without relying on any other aid on the path one will develop the wisdom of realization.-- This teacher in whom all the attributes are complete is the embodiment of the compassionate wisdom of all Buddhas of the ten directions, appearing in the form of an ordinary human simply to benefit beings.
+After examining them carefully and making an unmistaken assessment, from the moment you find that a teacher has all the positive qualities mentioned you should never cease to consider them to be the Buddha in person.[^136] This teacher in whom all the attributes are complete is the embodiment of the compassionate wisdom of all Buddhas of the ten directions, appearing in the form of an ordinary human simply to benefit beings.

 > The teacher with infinite qualities complete
 > Is the wisdom and compassion of all Buddhas